Before messaging or emailing us, please read the following in its entirety.

 Q: It really sucks that you couldn’t do MFM last year in person.
 What can I do to help?

-A: Register, and supporting the dealers and artists are a great start.
+A: Registering, and supporting the dealers and artists are a great start.
 Sharing our social media posts helps us get the word out, and being patient with any restrictions we may have to impose this year will make our job a lot easier.
 Other than that, have fun, be polite to one another, and remember that we’re all in this together.
 Mephit Fur Meet is all about community!

 Q: I can’t come this year.
 Will you be back next year?